yourgirlcodes/PyMon/README.md

     **description:** The simon itself is quite responsive but we need to fix side menu somehow **design:** total freedom
     **constraints:** use media queries
+* Serve mp3s from a CDN
+    **description:** Currently the mp3 serving is not reliable, find a (free) CDN upload the files and serve from there
+* Add comments to the entire project (ALL OVER!)
+* Find and fix any bug
+* Add some missing features of your own